sspoke/sspoke/README.md

-this thing is a wipp for now i genuinely fuming at GitHub rn, I CANNOT PUT GIFS OR ANY PNG ON HERE, anyways  here
+this thing is a wipp for now, I'm genuinely fuming at GitHub rn.
+I CANNOT PUT GIFS OR ANY PNG ON HERE, anyways  here

 <div align="center">